 At the end of the exam, the examining committee grades the candidate in a private session and the final grade is the average grade for all examiners.
 The committee also creates a list of lookups to remediate any areas that the examiners recommend.
-After every examination, the rotation advisor debriefs the resident, and areas of improvement, in terms of subject knowledge and examination techniques, are discussed.
-The resident then has a week following the exam to perform their list of look-ups, which they will then review with the rotation advisor in order to consider the rotation successfully complete.
+After every examination, the rotation advisor debriefs the resident, and areas of improvement in terms of subject knowledge and examination techniques are discussed.
+The resident then has a week following the exam to perform their list of which they will then review with the rotation advisor in order to consider the rotation successfully complete.

-In the event that a resident does not pass an oral exam, a remediation plan is put into place to address deficiencies that were found in the oral exam.
+If a resident does not pass an oral exam, a remediation plan is put into place to address deficiencies that were found in the oral exam.
 The remediation plan is constructed with the Program Director and the Director of Physics.
 This will be tailored to the resident’s deficiencies and may include remedial readings, additional clinical tasks to complete, reviews of materials with physicists, and retake of the failed oral exam.
 The remediation plan will be given an appropriate deadline based on the amount of remediation needed (on the order of a few weeks).
-Once the remediation plan is complete, the resident will then continue on to the next rotation after a successful retake of the previous exam.
+Once the remediation plan is complete, the resident will then continue to the next rotation after a successful retake of previous exam.

-In addition to the evaluations described above, the residents will sit for the annual RAPHEX examination in June of both years of residency.
+In addition to the end of rotation oral exams, the resident is required to take two written exams during their residency.
+The written exam is the RAPHEX Therapy Examination and is administered in May or June of each year.
 Following the exam, the Program Director will review the questions missed by each resident.
 While not a formal part of the program evaluation process, results of the RAPHEX exam are used as an objective evaluation of the resident’s knowledge relative to a national sample of the medical physics community.
 They are also used as a means of preparing the resident for ABR Part 2.